Administrative Policies and Procedures Manual - Policy 7000: Budgets and Reserves

 4.2 Year-End Deficits

-If a department anticipates a year-end deficit, the department head must notify his or her dean or director of the estimated deficit as soon as he or she is aware of the projected deficit.
-The dean or director must identify funds to cover the deficit or the department's next fiscal year budget will be reduced by an amount sufficient to cover the prior year's deficit.
+If departments anticipate a year-end deficit, the department heads must notify their dean or director of the estimated deficit as soon as they are aware of the projected deficit.
+The dean or director must identify funds to cover the deficit or the department's next fiscal year budget will be reduced by an amount sufficient to cover the prior year's deficit; in the event of a large departmental deficit, a multi-year deficit payoff plan may be implemented with the approval of an executive vice president.
 The department head must also submit a plan for resolving the causes of the deficit.
-Exemption from this process requires written approval from the cognizant vice president with a copy to the Office of Planning, Budget, and Analysis or the HSC Budget Office.

 5. Responsible Fiscal Management

 The University has limited funds and department heads are responsible for ensuring the most effective, efficient use of those funds.
 Budgets are valuable tools for measuring performance because they reflect planned activities.
 Department heads should review their budgets regularly to identify positive and negative variances between expected expenditures and actual costs.
 These variances will help the department head determine if goals and objectives are being met and if unanticipated events are negatively impacting the department's ability to meet its goals and objectives.

 The Office of Planning, Budget, and Analysis or the HSC Budget Office is responsible for monitoring budgets and reports on the use of reserves, and intended use of any unexpended reserves, for compliance with this policy.